Lidarr keeps that Album set full, but what about all those singles you want? Well, this will help you grab them and stuff them into Navidrome :)

 When enabled:

-• All API requests require the X-API-Key header
+• Single-user API requests require the X-API-Key header

 • Rate limiting applies: 200 requests per minute per IP address